-EASL publishes first European Clinical Practice Guidelines for Wilson's diseaseFebruary 7th, 2012 in Diseases, Conditions, Syndromes /
+EASL publishes first European Clinical Practice Guidelines for Wilson's diseaseFebruary 7, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Geneva, Switzerland: The first European Clinical Practice Guidelines (CPGs) for the diagnosis and management of Wilson's disease are published today by the European Association for the Study of the Liver (EASL) on the EASL website -- www.easl.eu.(1) Developed to assist physicians and healthcare providers in the clinical decision making process, the guidelines describe best practice for the diagnosis and treatment of patients with Wilson's disease -- a rare genetic(2) disorder that, if left untreated, is fatal.